cybertec-postgresql/pg_squeeze/README.md

 SELECT squeeze.squeeze_table('public', 'pgbench_accounts');
 ```

-Please note that:

-1. The function does not throw errors.
-It just inserts a record either into
+Please note that the function does not throw errors.
+It just inserts a record
-   `squeeze.log` or `squeeze.errors`, depending on whether it succeeded or
+either into `squeeze.log` or `squeeze.errors`, depending on whether it
-   failed.
+succeeded or failed.

-3. The function hangs if no squeeze worker is running on the current database
-   or if no worker is available for the table being passed to the function.

 # Enable / disable table processing